garbii/ToDoListService/readme.md

 ## ToDoList Backend Application
 This application provide services for Todolist Frontend application

+The application is developed in Kotlin with JDK-11.

 ## Application Docs

-To list all endpoints of application use bellow URI
+To list all endpoints of the application use the following URI
 ```
 {application-host}/swagger-ui.html
 ```
-There are two definitions in the swagger UI.
+There are two definitions in the swagger documentation.

 The first one called "Public Endpoints" includes enpoints for ToDoList operations.